Couchers-org/couchers/README.md

 This is the react frontend for couchers.org.
 We are using [Redux with Redux Toolkit](https://redux-toolkit.js.org/) for state management and [Material UI](https://material-ui.com/) for components.

+Communication with the backend is via [protobuf messages](https://github.com/protocolbuffers/protobuf/tree/master/js) and [grpc_web](https://github.com/grpc/grpc-web).
+You can find some helpful documentation on [protobuf messages in javascript here](https://developers.google.com/protocol-buffers/docs/reference/javascript-generated).

 ## How to contribute

 1. Pick an unassigned issue you'd like to work on (or open a new one) and assign it to yourself.